Beddit: 2017–present: Apple subsidiary

 On 8 May 2017 Apple Inc. acquired Beddit for an undisclosed amount.
-In September 2018, Beddit announced in an App Store update that their cloud service would shut down on 15 November 2018 for existing users and that new users will not be able to access its cloud service from 21 September 2018.
+In September 2018, Beddit announced in an App Store update that their cloud service would shut down on 15 November 2018 for existing users, and new users would not be able to access its cloud service after 21 September 2018.
 Beddit's cloud service shut down as planned on November 15 in an update to the Beddit app.

 On 7 December 2018 Beddit released its first sleep tracker since being acquired by Apple, Beddit 3.5, on Apple's website and in stores.
 It can sync with HealthKit and will function with one or two people in a bed, however, the second person cannot be tracked unless they have their own device.

 In June 2019, Beddit announced a beta program for their sleep tracking app in order to get feedback from users on how to improve their app.

 In August 2020, the firm and the University of California, Los Angeles (UCLA) announced that they would conduct a three year long study on how sleep, physical activity, heart rate, and daily routines can play a role in depression and anxiety in people.